yu-fung-hang/cyber-black-friday/README.md

     ![](images/error.png)

-* Conclusion: Although there were only 100 products in stock, 108 orders were generated, which is definitely not accepted.
+* Analysis: Although there were only 100 products in stock, 108 orders were generated, which is definitely not accepted.

 ### Case 2: Pessimistic locking